ibm-cloud-docs/power-iaas/configuring-private-network.md

 ## Connecting directly to the IBM Cloud Power infrastructure by using Megaport connectivity services
 {: #connecting-megaport}

 You can connect directly to the IBM Cloud Power infrastructure by using **IBM Cloud Power NNI Private Ports @ Megaport** connectivity services.
-You must engage [Megaport](https://portal.megaport.com){: new_window}{: external} directly to procure the connection (VxC) to **IBM Cloud Power Port @ Megaport**.
+Before you engage [Megaport](https://portal.megaport.com){: new_window}{: external} directly to procure the connection (VxC) to **IBM Cloud Power Port @ Megaport**, IBM provides a Service ID (VxC identifier).
 You must also open a [secondary ticket](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) with IBM Power to perform the network configuration.
 Remember to include the following pieces of information in your support ticket:

 ```
 Customer name and contact: